Perspective | Fox News is pulling out all the stops to promote Trump’s twisted logic about ‘corrupt’ voting

 Carlson, for his part, complained that the “outcome of our presidential election was seized from the hands of voters” and given over to “clearly corrupted city bureaucrats.”

-“Propaganda works through repetition, market saturation, synchronized messsaging,” wrote Ruth Ben-Ghiat, author of a book about authoritarian leaders and their methods, “Strongmen: Mussolini to the Present.”
+“Propaganda works through repetition, market saturation, synchronized messaging,” wrote Ruth Ben-Ghiat, author of a book about authoritarian leaders and their methods, “Strongmen: Mussolini to the Present.”

 Fox News touts its non-commentary shows, the news programming that dominates the day, as right down the middle.
 And you’ll hear this directly from the anchors themselves.